threeport/threeport/pkg/notifications/README.md

 function signatures to preserve compatibility.
 As such, if function signatures or fundamental behaviors change, they must be put into a new package version.

+See the [Versions documentation](../../docs/versions.md) for more information on the versioning of objects and library packages.